Reframe The Square

 Desk Research

-Having converged on the Market Square, we conducted desk research to discover more insights about the space.
-We discovered that the Market Square experiences spikes in popularity during various event seasons, especially during the winter village event.
+In our research we discovered that the Market Square experiences seasonal spikes in popularity through out the various event seasons, especially during the Christmas/

 Competitor Analysis